LujiAnna/crud/README.md

 ## Step 1: read

-- [ ] On the overview page, build an overview of everything in the collection (you will find some provided code that's helpful for this)
+- [x] On the overview page, build an overview of everything in the collection. (get all)

------END OF DAY 1----------
+- [?]
+Choose to show one - find - search
+  Qst: -about get one ? in a new form or inside the same submit form? or not ..

 ## Step 2: create

 - [ ] Build a form that contains all the relevant fields
+  - [x] Delete unnecessary fields by using tool icon next to table name in mySQL workbench -> Apply changes -> Refresh to reflect changes
+  - [?]
+Action field required
 - [ ] Once the form is submitted, save this info as a new entry in the database
 - [ ] In a real application, you'd validate all of the data.
 In this case it's optional: focus on the database parts first

 ## Step 3: update

-- [ ] Make a new page edit.php
+- [x] Make a new page edit.php
 - [ ] When clicking on an edit link for an entry, the edit page is loaded for that specific item
 - [ ] When the edit form is submitted, the relevant entry in the database is updated